xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

  secret 5 $1$kAbv$xNk9KA.mIC7K2wfdpGjzk1
 ```

+When you run pipeline, it will prompt you for a username and password.
+You will enter the username and password that you've configured on the router in this step.

 Next, you get to decide if you want to use TLS or not and forge ahead.

 ## Pipeline for gRPC Dialin Without TLS